warrigal24/charlie-the-chimp/README.md

 Or maybe you'll have to wake him.
 That's for you to work out.

 This is a traditional text adventure that was originally written for [The Next Adventure Jam](https://itch.io/jam/next-adventure-jam), 6 June to 5 July 2020.
-The game can be played at [Charlie the Chimp](https://warrigal.itch.io/charlie-the-chimp).

 ## Release notes

 Version 1.0.0 was written and compiled using [Adventuron Classroom](https://adventuron.io/classroom/) 1.0.0 beta 45.
 You may need to make changes if using a later version of Adventuron.